Don’t Give Up on Your Call to Homeschool

 Simply do what God has told you:

-Walk the walk of the “new man” on a daily basis.
+Walk the daily walk of the “new man.”
 Don’t worry, don’t doubt, don’t be anxious, and don’t give up.
 Believe in the promises that God has given to you.
 Trust, believe, persevere, hold on and you will reach that mark.
 It works!
 Talk to fellow Christian homeschooling parents who have those success stories.
-You will be edified and built up.
+Be edified and built up.

 Love your children today!